Roger Dean (Composer-improviser; keyboards, computers; arts researcher; Founder and Director of LYSIS and austraLYSIS)

 the Wigmore

 Hall at the age of 15.
-He worked with European groups such as the Berliner
+He played bass with European groups such as the Berliner

 Band, London Sinfonietta, Music Projects/London, Nash Ensemble, Sonant,